-Certain holders of our securities representing approximately % of our outstanding stock, who are primarily current and former employees, have not entered into lock-up agreements with the underwriters and, therefore, are not subject to the restrictions described above.
-These holders are subject to market stand-off agreements with us, and we will not waive any of the restrictions of such market stand-off agreements during the period ending 180 days after the date of this prospectus without the prior written consent of Morgan Stanley & Co.
+Certain holders of our securities representing approximately 14.1% of our outstanding equity securities, who are primarily current and former employees, have not entered into lock-up agreements with the underwriters and, therefore, are not subject to the restrictions under the lock-up agreements with the underwriters.
+These holders are subject to market stand-off agreements with us which restrict their ability to sell, make any short sale of, loan, grant any option for the purchase of, or otherwise dispose of our securities during the period ending 180 days after the date of this prospectus.
+We will not waive any of the restrictions of such market stand-off agreements during the period ending 180 days after the date of this prospectus without the prior written consent of Morgan Stanley & Co.
 LLC, Goldman Sachs & Co.
 LLC, and J.P.
 Morgan Securities LLC on behalf of the underwriters, provided that we may waive such restrictions to the extent consistent with the terms of the lock-up agreements with the underwriters.
 The market stand-off agreements do not prohibit these holders from pledging or hedging activities with respect to our securities.